Grajera/HW4-Reinforcement-Learning/README.md

 Average reward with custom reward function: 165.9

 The average rewards have been pretty similar.
 Both seem to vary quite a bit each time we run the program.
 The custom reward function seems to end up with a higher reward more often than the baseline reward function, but it depends on the run and they are often pretty close.

+While the improvement is modest, it demonstrates that customizing the reward structure can encourage different behaviors, such as better balance and upright positioning.
+However, the results showed some variability across runs, with rewards occasionally being close to the baseline.

 Here's the full output from one of the modified agent's runs: